greirson/DumbDrop/README.md

 - File handling: Chunked file uploads with configurable size limits
 - Security: Optional PIN protection for uploads
 - Containerization: Docker with automated builds via GitHub Actions

+## Development

+Want to contribute or develop locally?
+Check out our [Development Guide](dev/README.md) - it's stupid simple, just the way we like it!
+If you're writing complex code to solve a simple problem, you're probably doing it wrong.
+Keep it dumb, keep it simple.